-A meeting at the UN between heads of state, media executives and arts union officials produced a vote to terminate culture, effective immediately.
+A meeting at the UN between heads of state, academics, media executives and arts union officials produced a vote to terminate culture, effective immediately.

 “Culture ends today, all across the globe.”